Unconditional (Clay Davidson album)

-Unconditional is the only studio album by American country music artist Clay Davidson, released in 2000 on Virgin Records Nashville.
-Its title track was a Top 5 hit on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts in 2000.
-"I Can't Lie to Me" and "Sometimes" were also released from this album, both charting in the Top 30 on the same chart.
+Unconditional is the only studio album by American country music singer-songwriter Clay Davidson.
+It was released on April 11, 2000, through Virgin Records Nashville.
+The album's lead single and title track, "Unconditional", was a Top 5 hit on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts in 2000.
+"I Can't Lie to Me" and "Sometimes" were also released as singles, both charting in the Top 30 on the same chart.
 Jude Cole and Scott Hendricks produced the album, with additional production from Chris Farren on "What Was I Thinking Of".
-To date, this remains Clay Davidson's only studio album as a solo artist.